Virtual Internship in Japan

 Japanese companies and staff are usually more formal in their employment and hiring process, so students should have strong communication skills (both written and verbal) and must be very polite and respectful.
 Resumes and applications need to be formally presented and well structured.
 During interviews, students should be professionally dressed.

-Knowledge of the Japanese language is not required, however it would be seen as a positive attribute.
-The stronger your Japanese language skills, the more opportunities will be available to you.
-If you have little or no Japanese language skills you can still choose this program, however you will need to be more flexible in the type of placement you might be offered.
-If you have little to no Japanese language skills then we encourage you to focus more on the role and type of skills that you hope to learn or gain (rather than a specific industry) in order to provide for the greatest chance of success.
+Knowledge of the Japanese language is not required, however, it would be seen as a very positive attribute and for some placements, it is a requirement.
+The stronger your Japanese language skills, the more opportunities will be available to you – particularly if they are niche or fall outside of the general business, tech and NGO placements below.
+If you have little or no Japanese language skills you can still choose this program, however, you will need to be flexible in the type of placement you might be offered and eventually choose – and it will be in the broad fields of business and IT.
+If you have little to no Japanese language skills, we encourage you to focus more on the role and type of skills that you hope to learn or gain (rather than a specific industry or company) in order to provide for the greatest chance of success.

 Each intern will have a direct company supervisor who will be middle management or higher and act as a coach and mentor.
-They will speak English and provide ongoing feedback, direction, insight into the company and their role, and support the overall virtual experience.
+They will speak a suitable level of English and provide ongoing feedback, direction, insight into the company and their role, and support the overall virtual experience.

 Virtual internship placements are available in the following fields: